-We are fast approaching a unique process in Americana.
-Open town meetings are rapidly becoming an anachronism.
-It is more and more difficult for towns to encourage enough people to take time to actually show up and be part of the political Norman Rockwell, famous for his Saturday Evening Post covers and slices of life; using his own neighbors as models to create his realistic paintings of what now seem idealistic ways to be; is famous for one of those called Freedom of It was part of a series of four, Freedom of Religion, Freedom from Want and Freedom from Fear were the other three.
+town meetings are rapidly becoming an anachronism.
+It is more and more difficult for towns to encourage enough people to take time to actually show up and be part of the political process.
+Norman Rockwell, famous for his Saturday Evening Post covers and slices of life; using his own neighbors as models to create his realistic paintings of what now seem idealistic ways to be; is famous for one of those called Freedom of Speech.
+It was part of a series of four, Freedom of Religion, Freedom from Want and Freedom from Fear were the other three.
 They were used as part of a campaign to encourage the purchase of bonds to help pay for World War II.
 Freedom of Speech shows a middle aged man standing before his fellow townsmen (there is one woman, but she is nearly hidden by all those men); speaking his piece.
 He is surrounded by rapt listeners.
 Whether they are agreeing or not is hard to tell, but they are listening.
 In a day when actually listening to someone else without shouting them down if you don't agree with them, this is refreshing.
 The ideal of free speech, which many often forget, is that everyone has the right to do it, and you don't have to agree with what you hear.
-You have the right to what you wish to believe, but they have the right to what they wish to say.
-The political correctness people have it wrong.
-It isn't that our delicate ears can't deal with the possibility of hearing something that strains our egos or casts aspersions on our beliefs; it's how we respond.
-No, we don't want people running around screaming horrible "nicknames" for other people, we would hope good manners would enter in there somewhere.
+You have the right to what you wish to believe, but they have the right to what they wish The political correctness people have It isn't that our delicate ears can't possibility of nearing something that strains our egos or casts aspersions on our beliefs; it's how we No, we don't want people running around screaming horrible "nicknames" for other people, we would hope good manners would enter in there somewhere.
 But how people respond to such language is much, much more important than if someone says it.
 Which is why the removal of any monuments or statues or plaques or commemorative information worries us.
 Because where does it end?